Top 3 · RI

 - Prosthodontists in Rhode IslandCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in Rhode IslandCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in Rhode IslandCommunity dental health and policy practitioners.

 - Orofacial Pain Specialists in Rhode IslandTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in Rhode IslandDentists with general or unspecified focus.
+- Dentists in Rhode IslandDentists with general or unspecified focus.

-Oral & Maxillofacial Pathologists in Rhode Island: questions
+Oral And Maxillofacial Pathologists in Rhode Island: questions

-How are these oral & maxillofacial pathologists in Rhode Island ranked?
+How are these oral and maxillofacial pathologists in Rhode Island ranked?

 Rhode Island's Medicaid program is Rhode Island Medicaid.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Rhode Island Medicaid provider directory (https://eohhs.ri.gov/consumer/consumer-information/program-information/medicaid).How do I check a oral & maxillofacial pathologist's license in Rhode Island?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Rhode Island Medicaid provider directory (https://eohhs.ri.gov/consumer/consumer-information/program-information/medicaid).How do I check an oral and maxillofacial pathologist's license in Rhode Island?

 Use the Rhode Island Board of Dentistry license-lookup at https://health.ri.gov/licenses/detail.php?id=233.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.